tgstation/tgstation/tgui-next/README.md

 Props:

 - See inherited props: [Box](#box)
+- `spacing: number` - Spacing between flex items, in integer units (1 unit - 0.5em).
+Does not directly relate to a flex css property (adds a modifier class under the hood), and only integer numbers are supported.
 - `direction: string` - This establishes the main-axis, thus defining the direction flex items are placed in the flex container.
   - `row` (default) - left to right.